Ynhi0/GDSearch/README.md

 pip install -r requirements.txt
 ```

 > **Kaggle users:** Kaggle kernels use modern NumPy 2.x (optimized and performant).
-Our codebase is NumPy 2.x compatible.
-If you encounter binary incompatibility errors:
+The project is actively tested with NumPy 1.26.x (pinned in `requirements.txt`) and aims to maintain compatibility with NumPy 2.x where possible; if you encounter binary incompatibility errors:
 >
 > 1. **Best practice (automatic in notebook):** Let the compatibility check cell reinstall Pandas to match NumPy 2.x
 > 2. **Manual fix if needed:**